SPLA Audit How-to Guide 2024

 SPLA audit process, bird's-eye view

-High level, the process is similar to any other license verification audit.
+At a high level, the process is similar to any other license verification audit.

-It is preceded by the initiation phase from the audit letter to the kick-off meeting.
+It is preceded by the initiation phase, from the audit letter to the kick-off meeting.

 Then, you collect and provide the data to the auditor.

 The auditor presents you with a draft report.

 You review the draft report, defend your position and provide the necessary evidence.

 When you sign off the final report, the technical phase ends, and the auditor disengages.

 You engage in commercial negotiations with Microsoft, in which you defend your case further.

 The auditor's role is technical.
 Their analysts deal with data and data only.
 They will take Microsoft's side when there's an ambiguity or lack of evidence.

 The auditor won't present you with any financial figures.
 It is Microsoft's prerogative.